shikhers16/Real-Time-Face_Recognition/README.md

 # Real-Time-Face-Recognition
-Real Time Face Recognition using the face_recognition library and opencv
+Real Time Face Recognition using opencv and a Deep Learning model in keras

 # Usage
 1. Install requirements by 	`pip install -r requirements.txt`